MttArmstrong/testing-new-framework/_episodes/05-choosing-license.md

 ## Don't reinvent the license

-If you want to use an open source license with your software, the first advice is to use an existing license rather than inventing your own.
+If you want to use an open-source license with your software, the first advice is to use an existing license rather than inventing your own.
 The OSI has approved more than 80 different licenses as qualifying as open source.
 They cover a wide range of situations, and with that many options, you're pretty unlikely to have a need that's not already covered.
 Moreover, the OSI feels that there are too many open-source licenses already, and has been reluctant to review and approve new licenses to control the proliferation.